When running a blasting business, you want;

 2. Coarser angular media for a more aggressive finish using a cutting action such as aluminium oxide or crushed glass.

 If you choose a fine glass bead to remove powder coating for example you will be there a very long time.
-If your goal is to give a nice bright surface to an uncoated aluminium piece then a large grit garnet for example will give a rough surface to the touch instead.
+If your goal is to give a nice bright surface to an uncoated aluminium piece then a large grit garnet for example will give a more profiled/matte surface instead.

 2. Choose the right air pressure

 This is achieved using the regulator on the front or back of your machine depending on the model.

 - Low pressure such as 2-3Bar (≈30-40psi) for pieces where you want to achieve the brightest finish possible (usually in combination with a fine grit glass bead)

 - High pressure 5.5-6.2bar (≈80-90psi) when speed and aggression are more useful.